 - They also mined iron and exported it to England for manufacturing certain goods.

 16. When Did New York Became A State – When Was New York State Founded

 - On July 26, 1788, New York became the state of the United States and ratified its constitution.

 17. What States Border New York

-- New York state is located in the northeast part of USA.
+- New York state is located in the northeast part of the USA.

 - Through the sea, it is bordered by Rhode Island which is to the east side of Long Island.

-- From the north and northwest sides, the state is connected with the Canadian provinces of Quebec and Ontario respectively, through international border.
+- From the north and northwest sides, the state is connected with the Canadian provinces of Quebec and Ontario respectively, through the international borders.

 18. Map of New York State